910JQK/EasyCalculator/README.md

 	int expr (evaluate expr in int mode) float expr (evaluate expr in float mode)

-Each mode has separate scope.
+Each mode has a separate scope.
 Variables and functions defined in one mode can't be accessed in another.
+The "dump" command can be used to dump variables from one to another.

 ### Angle Units